Ex Machina Studio Monitors

 Ex Machina Studio Monitor Technology

 For its monitors, Ex Machina uses a high-performance composite wood called Valchromat to build sealed cabinets that are acoustically inert.
-This material provides for weighty cabinets that are stiff and dampens any vibrations, ensuring that the cabinet remains dead and doesn't change the sound of your audio coming out.
+This material provides for weighty cabinets that are stiff and dampen any vibrations, ensuring that the cabinet remains dead and doesn't change the sound of your audio coming out.

 Many of the same characteristics of a cabinet are also desired in the design of a midrange diaphragm.
 Ex Machina uses a woven thin-ply carbon fiber material called Textreme that is stiff and well-damped, but also extremely light.
 This ideal stiffness-to-weight ratio is what makes the midrange of Ex Machina studio monitors shine.